Investigators detail new timeline in Nancy Guthrie’s late-night disappearance. Here’s how the evening unfolded - Local News 8

 Nancy Guthrie was last seen by her family the evening before her disappearance, when she joined relatives for dinner and game night near her Tucson-area home.

-Guthrie took an Uber to her daughter Annie’s home around 5:32 p.m. on Saturday, January 31, Nanos said.
-Detectives have since interviewed the Uber driver as part of the investigation, he added.
+Guthrie took an Uber to her daughter Annie’s home around 5:32 p.m. on Saturday, January 31, Pima County Sheriff Chris Nanos said.
+He said detectives have since interviewed the Uber driver, who the sheriff said is not under suspicion.
+The driver has been “very open” and shared video of Guthrie from inside their car, he added.

 After dinner, family members dropped Guthrie back at her home, which lies in a secluded, cactus-dotted community in the Catalina Foothills.